okyeron/fates/install/norns/Norns_install_instructions_1.7.md

 	alsamixer

-*These install instructions are based on the work of Tehn, Nordseele, The Technobear among others.
+*These install instructions are based on the work of Tehn, Nordseele, Thetechnobear among others.
 Thank you!*